schellenberg/computerscience20/_sources/Python/MoreAboutIteration/NestedLoops.rst

     for row in range(height):
         for col in range(width):
-            # do something with the pixel at position (col,row)
+            # do something with the pixel at position (col, row)

 Creating an Empty Image